OscarEEC249/JavaSample/vsts-definitions-scripts/README.md

 It is neccesarry to create two types of tokens, one for **VSTS Agent** installation and other for **ServiceEnpoints** configuration

-1. From your home page, open your profile.
+1. From your home page on VSTS, open your profile.
 Go to your security details.

     ![SecurityPage](./images/my-profile-team-services.png)